-- Eyes stinging, burning, itching (irritation), or other eye pain - · Comfort is less than when lens was first placed on eye - Abnormal feeling of something in the eye (foreign body, scratched area) - Excessive watering (tearing) of the eyes - Unusual eve secretions - · Redness of the eyes - Reduced sharpness of vision (poor visual acuity) - Blurred vision, rainbows, or halos around objects - Sensitivity to light (photophobia) - Drv eves
+- Excessive watering (tearing) of the eyes

+- Unusual eye secretions

+- Redness of the eyes

+- Reduced sharpness of vision (poor visual acuity)

+- Blurred vision, rainbows, or halos around objects

+- Sensitivity to light (photophobia)

+- Dry eyes

-If the patient notices any of the above, he or she should be instructed to: Immediately remove the lenses.
+If the patient notices any of the above, he or she should be instructed to:

+Immediately remove the lenses.

-• If the discomfort or problem stops, then look closely at the lens.
+If the discomfort or problem stops, then look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on the eye.
-Place the lens in the storage case and contact the eve care professional.
-If the lens has dirt, an evelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
-After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult his or her eve care professional.
+Place the lens in the storage case and contact the eye care professional.
+If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
+After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult his or her eye care professional.

-If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination. treatment or referral without delay.
+If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination, treatment or referral without delay.
 (See Important Treatment Information for Adverse Reactions.)
 A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present, and may progress rapidly.
 Less serious reactions such as abrasions, epithelial staining or bacterial conjunctivitis must be managed and treated carefully to avoid more serious complications.